Sunflower sea star: Distribution and habitat

-Sunflower sea stars generally inhabit low subtidal and intertidal areas rich in seaweed, kelp, sand, mud, shells, gravel, or rocky bottoms.
+Sunflower sea stars generally inhabit low subtidal and intertidal areas up to 435m deep that are rich in seaweed, kelp, sand, mud, shells, gravel, or rocky bottoms.
 They do not venture into high- and mid-tide areas because their body structure is heavy, and requires water to support it.

-Diet
+Diet and behavior

 Sunflower sea stars are efficient hunters, moving at a speed of 1 m/min using 15,000 tube feet that lie on their undersides.
 They are commonly found around urchin barrens, as the sea urchin is a favorite food.
 They also eat clams, snails, abalone, sea cucumbers and other sea stars.
 In Monterey Bay, California, they may feed on dead or dying squid.
 Sea star appetites and food can depend on environmental factors in their habitats, such as climate, amount of prey in the area, and latitude.
 Although the sunflower sea star can extend its mouth for larger prey, the stomach can extend outside the mouth to digest prey, such as abalone.

 Easily stressed by predators such as large fish and other sea stars, they can shed arms to escape, which regrow within a few weeks.
 They are preyed upon by the king crab.

 Reproduction

 Sunflower sea stars can reproduce sexually through broadcast spawning.
 They have separate sexes.
 Sunflower sea stars breed from May through June.
-In preparing to spawn, they arch up using a dozen or so arms to hoist their fleshy central mass above the seafloor and release gametes into the water for external fertilization.
+In preparing to spawn, they arch up using about a dozen arms to hoist their fleshy central mass above the seafloor and release gametes into the water for external fertilization.
 The larvae float and feed near the surface for two to ten weeks.
 After the planktonic larval period, the larvae settle to the bottom and mature into juveniles.
 Juvenile sunflower sea stars begin life with five arms, and grow the rest as they mature.
-The lifespans of most sunflower sea stars is three to five years.
+The lifespan of most sunflower sea stars is three to five years.

 Conservation efforts

 Since 2013, sunflower sea star populations have been in a rapid decline due to disease and changes in climate.
 In 2020, the IUCN first assessed that the sunflower sea star was critically endangered.
-The Nature Conservancy and its partner institutions, along with the University of Washington are working to iniative captive breeding.
+The Nature Conservancy and its partner institutions, along with the University of Washington are working to initiate captive breeding.
 Captive breeding efforts include seasonal production, larval development, and growth and feeding experiments.
 On August 18, 2021, the Center for Biological Diversity created a petition asking that the sunflower sea star be protected under the Endangered Species Act.
 In March 2023, the National Marine Fisheries Service proposed listing the sunflower sea star as threatened under the act.